Knyazhna/UWFinTech_Group4_Project3/README.md

 ## Outline
 ### High-Level: NFT Staking System
-1. An ERC721 will be the NFT (RSVP) token, used to identify owner.
+1. An ERC721 will be the NFT token [1], used to identify owner.
 2. An ERC20 token will be the reward token.
-3. The eventsafe contract will add extra security and keep track of tokens created.
+3. The eventsafe contract [2] will add extra security and keep track of tokens created.
-4. The staking contract will hold the staked nft and will allow claiming the rewards.
+4. The staking contract[4] will hold the staked nft and will allow claiming the rewards.
-5. The reward RSVP contract will be where the front end pulls from for admins
+5. The reward, RSVPEvent contract [3] will be where the front end pulls from for admins

 ## Installation Instructions
 To test on remix you need to compile and deploy the nft, reward token, and event owner address and input those parameters to create an RSVP event.
 From there input whatever other variables needed for the function you want to accomplish.